lloda/guile-raw-strings/srfi.md

 OPEN, CLOSE, and DELIMITER may appear freely in STRING as long as the sequence CLOSE DELIMITER does not.

-The raw string literal evaluates to a string containing the sequence of characters in STRING.
+The raw string literal evaluates to a string containing the sequence of characters in STRING verbatim.
+No escapes are supported.

 ### Examples